jlgoldman/writetogov/README.md

 Install [PostGIS](http://postgis.net/install/).
 PostGIS is the geospatial extension for PostgreSQL;
-writetogov stores polygons for Congressional districts using PostGIS Geography column types, and looks up a user's Congressional district from the latlng return by Google Maps from their address, using a spatial query.
+writetogov stores polygons for Congressional districts using PostGIS Geography column types, and looks up a user's Congressional district from the latlng returned by Google Maps from their address, using a spatial query.

 Create a database called `writetogov`.
-If using a different name or a non-local database, override `SQLALCHEMY_DATABASE_URI` in `constants_override.py`.
+If using a different name or a non-local database, override `SQLALCHEMY_DATABASE_URI` in `constants_override.py` with the name and location of your database.

 ```bash
 createdb writetogov